This is the page description.

 Boat Building in Westport: A School - Community Partnership

 Westport High School, in partnership with Dharma Voyage is offering Boat Building in Westport 2019 as a full-semester course beginning in late January.
 Last year, high school students successfully built a rowing dory, now used by both students and adult community rowers right here on the Westport River.
-This year, students and boat building instructor, Jon Aborn, are constructing a modern version of a Pete Culler rowing bateau.
-We are building two boats this year, each measuring 18' and designed for a single rower.
+This year, students and boat building instructor, Jon Aborn, constructed a modern version of a Pete Culler rowing bateau.
+We built two boats this year, each measuring 18' and designed for a single rower.
 Construction, using Okoume marine plywood, began by building the hull upside down on station molds.
 The hull was then strengthened by applying a layer of fiberglass cloth and two skim coats of epoxy.
-Launch is planned Saturday, June 1 – 5:00 PM – (rain date: Sunday, June 2) at the Head of Westport Landing.
+Liberty and W.S.
+Creamsicle were launched Saturday, June 1 at the Head of Westport Landing.

 in 2018, Wetport High School students successfully built a 25' Chamberlain rowing dory, which was historically used for hunting and fishing.
 Dan Harrington, a WCS biology and environmental studies teacher, took the lead in the classroom.
 During the winter months, students began exploring topics such as whaling, history of boat building in Westport, knot tying, model building, river science, boat design, and fishing.
 Related literature, such as Moby Dick and Boys in the Boat enriched our discussions.
 Local experts from the community served as guest teachers throughout the course sharing their knowledge with the class.
 Guests included the Harbor Master, a tugboat captain, scientists, boat designers, historians and boat model makers.
 Other field trips included a visit to the New Bedford Whaling Museum and the Herreshoff Museum in Bristol, RI.